 - Follow suit: The underlying principle in Euchre is that a player must play the same suit as the player who started the trick, except if they don’t have a suit in their hand.
 If you see a failure in trying to follow suit, the opposing team gets two points, regardless of how many tricks either of the team has.

 - Leading: The person who plays the first trick “leads” the game.
-After deciding the trump, the lead begins with the person to the dealer’s left, and the card game continues until whoever won the last trick.
+After deciding the trump, the lead begins with the person to the dealer’s left, and the card game continues until whoever wins the last trick.

-- Euchre: A euchre occurs when the opponents- the players who don’t call trump take most of the tricks.
+- Euchre: A euchre occurs when the opponents- the players who don’t call Trump take most of the tricks.
 The game has only five tricks, meaning the opposing team must take three or more.
 You get two points when you are euchring the other team.

 Picking partners